JananiArjunan/Notepad/README.md

 ## Features
  1. List all notes in Home Page
  2. Create a new note
+ 3. Update your old Note
- 3. Dynamic UI with real-time update using Statefulwidgets
+ 4. Dynamic UI with real-time update using Statefulwidgets